jevolk/SPQF/README.md

 * Vote modules can have independent configurations.
 * Database-records of votes, ballots and outcomes.
 * Expiration management to undo effects of votes after some time.
+* Increment/Decrement effects-time based on number of yea and nay votes.
 * Vote-time options to set any config variable for a single vote.